shutterlock07/Drugs_Classification/README.md

 # Content
 The target feature is
 Drug type

 The feature sets are:
-Age
+Age,
-Sex
+Sex,
-Blood Pressure Levels (BP)
+Blood Pressure Levels (BP),
-Cholesterol Levels
+Cholesterol Levels,
 Na to Potassium Ration

 # Inspiration